Introduction

 6. Error Handling Differences

-Challenge: The error handling mechanisms in PL/SQL and T-SQL differ considerably, leading to unhandled exceptions.
+Challenge: The error-handling mechanisms in PL/SQL and T-SQL differ considerably, which can lead to unhandled exceptions.

 Solution: Learn about T-SQL’s TRY…CATCH error handling.
 Adjust your code to manage exceptions effectively, ensuring robust error reporting in SQL Server.